amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

      `"none`", and `"permeability`".
 For option `"none`" the source term Q is measured in [mol/L/s] (if units for concetration is mol/L) or [mol/m^3/s] (othrwise).
      For the other options, it is measured in [mol/s].
-When the source function is defined over a few regions, Q will be distributed independently over each region.
+When the source function is defined over a few regions, Q will be distributed over their union.
      Default value is `"none`".

    * `"submodel`" [string] refines definition of source.
 Available options are `"rate`"